metabin/metabin/README.md

 ![](/images/lack-of-metadata.png)

 It's possible to place all necessary metadata inside of a torrent and describe it in a standardized way.
-But because of protocol architecture (mostly **Torrent-limited scale** problem described next) such approach leads to unnecessary data duplication and it will be difficult to maintain in general.
+But because of protocol itself (mostly **Torrent-limited scale** issue described next) such approach leads to unnecessary data duplication and it will be difficult to maintain in general.

 ---